Last updated: May 2026

-Mastermind members get up to 4 side-by-side scenarios, copy & paste to share with borrowers, and access to the full FIXnotes toolkit — unlimited property lookups, seller agreements, auction reviewer, and more.
+Mastermind members get up to 4 side-by-side scenarios, copy & paste to share with borrowers, plus the partial-sale calculator with the true-net-PMT yield calculation that matches 10bii — not the gross-PMT shortcut FCI uses.
+Includes unlimited property lookups, seller agreements, auction reviewer, and the full FIXnotes toolkit.

 Upgrade to MastermindA loan modification amortization calculator helps mortgage note investors model repayment scenarios for non-performing loans.
 It calculates the monthly payment, total interest, and full amortization schedule when restructuring a borrower's loan terms — including changes to interest rate, term length, and principal balance after a down payment.